TrailGenic™ Biomarkers

 What Are TrailGenic™ Biomarkers?

-• Capture cardiovascular efficiency under sustained effort
+• Capture cardiovascular efficiency across controlled and field conditions

-• Measure metabolic flexibility during fasted endurance
+• Measure metabolic flexibility through fasted movement, ketone response, and fuel independence

 Measured Biomarkers — Direct Signals